Multi-step phase transition and gravitational wave from general $\mathbb{Z}_2$ scalar extensions

 The physical volume of the false vacuum space ${\cal V}_{\rm false}$ decreases around percolation to complete the phase transition.
 The condition is given by \cite{Ellis:2018mja}

 From this condition and equation, we can obtain the $T_p$.
 Since the bubbles for the broken phase collide with each other at this temperature, the phase transition parameters are determined at this temperature $T_p$.
-In the S/N ratio phase transition, the GW spectrum is replaced as \cite{Ellis:2018mja}
+In the SNR phase transition, the GW spectrum is replaced as \cite{Ellis:2018mja}

 where

 where $\bar{R}\sim (v_w-c_s)R_{\rm max}$ and $R_{\rm max}$ is the size of the bubble of maximum-energy-configuration of bubble distributions at percolation.